hellensimeo/english-for-designers/03-case-studies/Crafting–a–casestudy.md

 The need for a complete transformation of the visual style also follows the transformation  of the visual identities of other Czech sports.
 During the design process, my colleagues and  I were looking for a representation of Czech tennis that would stand out on both the local and international scene.

+Czech sports were evolving.
+Their visual identities were changing, modernizing.
+Czech tennis couldn’t stay behind.
+It needed a complete transformation.
+During the design process, my colleagues and I searched for a look that set Czech tennis apart.
+Something bold.
+Something unmistakable.
+It had to stand out—both at home and on the world stage.

 <img src="images/HS-tennis-why-rebranding.jpg" alt="drawing" width="900"/>

 <sub>Development of other Czech sports brands<sub>